 The Advanced Medical Transcription Program provides a unique hands-on learning experience that prepares you for the real-life challenges of medical transcription.
-This program encourages you to develop critical thinking and decision-making skills while applying appropriate medical terminology to each transcribed document.
-You will transcribe authentic medical dictation to industry standards.
+This program encourages you to develop critical thinking and decisionmaking skills while applying appropriate medical terminology to each transcribed document.
+You will transcribe authentic medical dictation, which includes challenging accents with varying dictation styles, to industry standards.
 Due to the high standards required in this program, students meet or exceed employer expectations during the three week practicum of the program.
 Selkirk College's curriculum ensures that our graduates are well prepared and are able to transition into the workplace with ease.